135 Hertha: Spectral classification

 Although Hertha has long been classified as an M-type asteroid based on its spectral properties, observations carried out by Rivkin et al. in 1996 using the IRTF at Mauna Kea Observatory have raised the possibility of reclassification.
 The presence of a dip in the observed spectrum at 3 μm indicates that the surface is hydrated, suggesting that Hertha should be reclassified as a W-type (a "wet M-type") asteroid.
 Based on work carried out by Salisbury and Walter, the Rivkin study estimated the water content of the asteroid to be between 0.14 and 0.27 percent by mass.
 This estimate is based on laboratory measurements and may not be applicable to asteroids in space.

 A more recent study by Rivkin et al. published in 2002 examined the dependence of spectral absorption on the asteroid's rotational phase.
 The study looked at the 0.7 μm band, which is also associated with hydrated silicates, and found that the reflectance changes as the asteroid rotates, suggesting that the surface is heterogeneous with some hydrated areas intermixed with dry areas.

 Asteroid family

-Hertha is one of the core members of the Nysa family (405) also known as Herta family.
-The Nysa–Polana complex is the main-belt's largest grouping of asteroids with nearly 20,000 members.
+Hertha believed to be the largest member of two overlapping asteroid families in the inner main belt, known as the Hertha families (also historically known as the "Nysa family").
+These two families also overlap with several other unrelated asteroid families, together forming the Nysa–Polana complex.
+The Hertha families are divided by color and spectral type: S-type asteroids belong to the "Hertha1" family while X-type asteroids belong to the "Hertha2" family.
+Of these, the Hertha1 family is larger in population.
+The asteroids of both Hertha families are believed to be collisional fragments from Hertha, although it is unclear whether both families formed together from one collision event or formed separately in different collision events.
+In either case, the different compositions of the Hertha families suggest that the parent body must have compositionally different layers.